zjunlp/KnowledgeCircuits/README.md

 --model-path=$MODEL_PATH
 ```

-You would get the results in `acdc/factual_results/gpt2-medium`.
+You would get the results in `acdc/factual_results/gpt2-medium` and the  `final_graph.pdf` is the computed circuits.

 ## 🧐Analyze component